Cervical screening: having a colposcopy

 What is a colposcopy?

-A specialist will take a close look at your cervix using a magnifying lens with a light (a colposcope).
+A doctor or nurse will take a close look at your cervix using a magnifying lens with a light (a colposcope).
 They may take a small tissue sample (a biopsy) to check any areas of your cervix which look unusual.
 If the colposcopy confirms there are abnormal cells on your cervix, you may need to have them removed to help prevent cervical cancer.

 Is there anything I can do to prepare for my appointment?